Missionary Fathers of Our Lady of Deliverance: Foundation

 In 1819, under the leadership of Louis Saulet (1796-1862), who had just been ordained a priest of the Diocese of Bayeux, a small group of priests and seminarians in the diocese saw the great challenge still existing in re-establishing the Catholic faith to a population devastated by the destruction of Church institutions during the French Revolution and the social disruption left in the wake of the Napoleonic era.
-Inspired by the model of the Society of Missionaries for France recently founded in Lyons, the group determined to form themselves into a religious congregation, subject to religious vows.
+Inspired by the model of the Society of Missionaries for France recently founded in Lyon, the group determined to form themselves into a religious congregation, subject to religious vows.
 They committed themselves to serve the diocese as missionaries to the local populace, working to revive their practice of the Catholic faith and deepen it through spiritual retreats.

 Given the approval of the local bishop, Charles Brault, for this enterprise, in 1820 they acquired the chateau of Sommervieu, which became their motherhouse.
 The bishop soon charged the new community of priests to help in the pastoral care of pilgrims to the Basilica of Our Lady of Deliverance in Douvres, the major Marian shrine of Normandy, as the regular team of priests on staff at the shrine were overwhelmed by the large number of visitors.
 By 1824 the group was sufficiently established to elect a Superior General, to which office Saulet was elected as the first to serve in it.

 Saulet became the confessor of a young nobleman, Henriette Le Forestier d'Osseville, who had felt a call to found a new religious of women to need the social needs of young women in the region.
 He gave her the advice and support needed to assist her in the establishment of the Sisters of Our Lady of Fidelity in 1831.
 The association between their congregations was to last throughout the history of the men's community.

 Choosing to remain a congregation of diocesan right, the Missionaries remained a part of the diocese, under the authority of its bishop, and serving just within that diocese.
 While remaining stable, as a consequence they never grew in large numbers.
 By 1904, they numbered some 80 members, both priests and Religious Brothers, with twenty men in training for their way of life in their novitiate.